 Without such a process there might be some issues when a 3D pastor arrives in a 2D world!
-If this binary thinking is left unaltered then when a congregation sees that the new pastor is something other than a silver bullet the pastor will find they have been swiftly re-labelled – albatross!
-This is not a role anyone will wish to occupy for any great length of time!
+If this binary thinking is left unaltered then if a congregation has pinned their hopes on new pastor as a silver bullet the pastor then it won’t take too long before the label proves inaccurate.
 “We employed you to turn things round. but you haven’t.
 In fact we’re still declining!
 Fix it!!”

-Interestingly, I know of a denominational region in Australia which has been in consistent numerical decline over the last two decades.
-For over more than a decade of that period the average tenure of a senior pastor has been two and half years.
+Of course the role of albatross s not one anyone will wish to occupy for any great length of time!
+I know of a denominational region in Australia which has been in consistent numerical decline over the last two decades.
+For most of that period the average tenure of a senior pastor has been two and half years.
 That’s just long enough for a new pastor to go through a single silver-bullet/albatross cycle!

+Looking from the outside it’s easy to perceive wrong thinking in the Diaconate’s analysis process.
+But from inside this little community of faith, all that judgment being piled on the new pastor made perfect sense!
+Hence the value of a the dispassionate outside voice.
 If, prior to Don’s arrival, the congregation had undertaken the very simple exercise of white-boarding together the various challenges contributing to the church’s decline, mapping the timeline too, even that simple activity would have positioned the people better to engage intelligently with their new pastor without the binary mindset that has scuppered relationships on the leadership team so quickly for Don.